dhairya1702/FileWhisperer/README.md

     )
     ```

 5. Set up Azure OpenAI.
+You can also use OpenAI API.
 Replace the endpoint and key in `app.py` with your Azure OpenAI details:

     ```python
     azure_openai_endpoint = 'your_azure_openai_endpoint'